Federal Requirements Study Guide for the PTCB Exam

 Controlled Substances

 Controlled substances are medications that carry a high risk for abuse and misuse.
-These types of medications are highly regulated by the DEA and are categorized into schedules based on their level of potential abuse and misuse.
+These types of medications are highly regulated by the Drug Enforcement Administration (DEA) and are categorized into schedules based on their level of potential abuse and misuse.
 Each pharmacy contains a designated area, such as a vault or locked cabinet, where certain controlled medications are segregated to maintain accurate inventory and reduce the potential for diversion.

 Movement

-The movement of controlled substances from the manufacturer to pharmacy and then from pharmacy to patient is highly regulated by the DEA.
+The movement of controlled substances from the manufacturer to the pharmacy and from the pharmacy to the patient is highly regulated by the DEA.
 Each step in the life cycle of a controlled substance must be traceable to ensure proper handling and minimize any potential for diversion or unethical practices.

 New Prescriptions

 Remember, with regard to pharmacy regulations, pharmacies must follow both federal and state laws.
-However, when each is different (for example, the expiration of a Schedule II prescription), the stricter of the two must be followed.
-Schedule IIs are typically limited to a 30-day supply maximum per state regulations.
+However, when each is different (e.g., the expiration of a Schedule II prescription), the stricter of the two must be followed.
+Schedule IIs (and drugs for chronic pain) are typically limited to a 30-day supply maximum per state regulations.

 Refills

 Schedule II prescriptions are not permitted to be written with any refills.
-If a patient’s insurance has specific quantity limits or the patient does not want to fill the entire quantity of a Schedule II, the remainder is forfeited and can not be refilled.
-Hospice patients are eligible to partially fill a Schedule II in increments, and such prescription expires 60 days from the written date.
-Schedule III-V prescriptions are limited to a maximum of five refills or six months.
+If a patient’s insurance has specific quantity limits or the patient does not want to fill the entire quantity of a Schedule II, the remainder is forfeited and cannot be refilled.
+Hospice patients are eligible to partially fill a Schedule II in increments, and such a prescription expires 60 days from the written date.
+Schedule III-IV prescriptions are limited to a maximum of five refills or six months.
+Under federal statute, Schedule V prescriptions can be refilled as authorized by the prescriber.
+However, some states may have stricter controlled substance laws, which means the stricter law should be followed.

 Controlled substances cannot be filled early.
-Typically, a one to two-day leeway period is acceptable; however, some insurances will reject the pharmacy claim until the actual day the refill is due.
+Typically, a one to two-day leeway period is acceptable; however, some insurance companies will reject the pharmacy claim until the actual day the refill is due.

 Transfer of Prescription

 Schedule II medications cannot be transferred from one pharmacy to another.
-Even if the pharmacies share a common database (for example, a Walmart® to another Walmart), a transfer is not allowed by law.
+Even if the pharmacies share a common database (for example, one Walmart to another Walmart), a transfer is not allowed by law.

 Schedule III-Vs can be transferred between pharmacies one time only, unless the pharmacies share an online, real-time database.
-In that case, the prescription can be transferred between the two locations until it expires or there are no refills remaining.
+In that case, the prescription can be transferred between the two locations until it expires or no refills are remaining.

 Schedule III-V transfers are indicated by law for refill purposes only.
 This means that if the prescription was never initially filled, it is non-transferable.
 The following needs to be included when transferring a prescription: